kematzy/minitest-have_tag/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.

 Then, run `bundle exec rake spec` to run the tests.

+To run the tests automatically, run `bundle exec guard`.

 To install this gem onto your local machine, run `bundle exec rake install`.